Hi! My name’s Jen.

 Check out my entry for round 1 of Project Food Blog which describes not only how this blog began, but really the core of what motivates me and what defines Tiny Urban Kitchen.

-Since I live in Cambridge, many of the restaurants on this site are in the Cambridge/Boston area.
-You can check out the “Restaurant Index” if you want to search by neighborhoods.
 For a fun photo gallery of all the Michelin Starred restaurants I visited, check out the Michelin Stars Gallery.
-I do travel extensively, and thus you’ll find all sorts of food from places such as New York City, Las Vegas, Los Angeles, Tokyo, China, Taiwan and Europe.
+I do travel extensively, and thus you’ll find all sorts of food from places such as New York City, Las Vegas, and Napa/Sonoma in the US, tons of places in Asia (Tokyo, China, Taiwan, Malaysia, Singapore, Thailand, and of course, Hong Kong), as well as several countries in Europe.